Frequently Asked Questions

 Fail2Ban requires a filter closure that identifies "bad" requests.
 Only matching requests increment the counter.
 This is ideal for brute force protection on specific endpoints.

 Allow2Ban counts every request for a given key with no filter.
-It bans when the total volume exceeds the threshold.
+It bans as soon as the total volume reaches the threshold.
 This is ideal for detecting and blocking aggressive scrapers or bots.

 See Fail2Ban & Allow2Ban for details.